borfast/acmemegastore/README.md

 the code, making it safer (no credentials to be compromised) and easier to scale or move the application to more or different servers.

-In a real project this file would not be distributed, in order not to spread sensitive information and to prevent potentially causing trouble among developers due to each one probably requiring different settings for local development.
-Instead, a file called `.env-dist`, for example, would be part of the project just to specify which variable names should be set (no values in there) and for local development each developer could set their own values in a `.env`file of their own, which should be added to `.gitignore`.
+In a real project, this file would not be distributed, in order not to spread sensitive information and to prevent potentially causing trouble among developers due to each one probably requiring different settings for local development.
+Instead, a file called `.env-dist`, for example, would be part of the project just to specify which variable names should be set (no values in there) and for local development, each developer could set their own values in a `.env`file of their own, which should be added to `.gitignore`.

 ### `requirements.txt` and the `requirements` folder